boardfish/dissertation/contents/2-requirements-and-analysis.md

 inherent risk and time involved.

-To find some insight into the challenges escape room maintainers face, I met with Liam Woff on the 20th November.
-Woff maintains The Lockup Escape Rooms in Sheffield, and had around two years' experience in doing so at that time.
+To find some insight into the challenges escape room maintainers face, I met with the maintainer of the Lockup Escape Rooms in Sheffield on the 20th November.
+They had around two years' experience in doing so at that time.
 We discussed some areas that could be targeted and some ideas that I had previously prepared.
 This would go on to inspire a survey I would distribute to the wider community of maintainers ([Appendix II][Appendix II: Escape Room Owner Survey]).

-The survey used the ideas Woff and I had discussed.
+The survey used the ideas The Lockup Escape Rooms and I had discussed.
 The Facebook group created by @nicholson2015peeking would serve as the audience for the survey.
 It is for escape room enthusiasts worldwide, and includes a smaller number of maintainers.
 I chose to survey this group as it appeared to be a central hub for what seemed, to an outsider, to be a sparse online community.
 The survey needed to be agreed to by the group moderators before being sent out.
 Hearing the opinions of an escape room maintainer helped me to anticipate the potential results and begin planning.

 These results were found from the seven responses received: